We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Doctors perform strep tests because the symptoms of strep throat can be similar to those of other conditions, including viral infections.
 Only bacterial infections, such as strep throat, will respond to antibiotics.

 If your strep test comes back positive, you’ll likely be prescribed antibiotics.
-These will help to clear up the infection faster.
+These will help clear up the infection faster.
 Most people notice an improvement within a day or two.

 Keep in mind that untreated strep throat can lead to several complications, including scarlet fever.
 If you think you or your child has strep throat, it’s important to diagnose and treat it early.